Agnes4Him/TBI/README.md

 Access the application on `http://localhost:4000`

 ## CI/CD Pipeline
+GitHub Actions is used for the pipeline.
-This is used to provision infrastructures and deploy the API.
+The pipeline is used to provision infrastructures and deploy the API (model serving App).
 This pipeline contains two componenents: A continuous integration and deployment.

 The continuous integration validates the Terraform configurations, while the deployment pipeline runs testing on the API,